 Gashora Gold peanut butter is now marketed in Kigali's "best" hotels, and continues to be managed by the student lead club.

-Dear Doctor Rwanda was the idea of our Head Girl Keza Latifah who was concerned about health care in Rwanda.
+One example of a club started to make a difference was Dear Doctor Rwanda.
+This was the idea of our Head Girl Keza Latifah who was concerned about health care in Rwanda.
 She turned to her classmates for help, and Dear Doctor Rwanda (DDR) soon showed immediate impact.
 The Education for Change program provides tutoring for Burundian refugee children while Hands for Burundi provides food and clothing.
 Latifah says,

 "Gashora Girls Academy has taught me to embrace my potentials.
 Two years ago, I would never have imagined myself giving back to the community, working with friends, and impacting lives at such a young age."